Dashsoya/CCD/Network Forensics.md

 # Zui (Also known as Brim)
 GUI Network traffic analysis tool, that is able to seamlessly integrate Zeek/Suricata/Wireshark, to simplify examining and investigating large network data sets.

-1. Examining Suricata alerts through deep packet inspection, traffic analysis and threat detection with Suricata's rule sets to identiy suspicious acitivities.
+1. Examining Suricata alerts through deep packet inspection, traffic analysis and threat detection with Suricata's rule sets to identify suspicious acitivities.
 2. Once potential threats are identified, utilize Zeeks log to gain broader overview of network behaviour.
 Zeek is able to convert raw PCAP files to structured logs.
 3. After understanding broader communication behaviours, utilize Wireshark to deep dive into specific packets.